-(5) If the elimination round does not have a pairwise losing candidate then the least-popular candidate is the candidate with the smallest vote count among the continuing candidates where only the highest-ranked continuing candidate on each ballot is counted.
-If two or more continuing candidates are tied with the same smallest vote count then the tie is resolved using the process explained in [section ???]
+(5) If the elimination round does not have a pairwise losing candidate then the least-popular candidate is the continuing candidate who has the smallest support count as explained in paragraph (2).

-(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the lowest ranking level.
+(6) If a voter writes in the name of a write-in candidate, all the other ballots on which that candidate's name is not written are interpreted as if the write-in candidate is at the lowest ranking level shown on the ballot.

 (7) At the start of tabulation, if preliminary counting information indicates that one or more candidates are clearly not popular according to criteria previously approved by the Secretary of State, and if the results will not change by eliminating all these unpopular candidates together, then these unpopular candidates can be eliminated together in the first elimination round.